RLBot/RLBotPythonExample/README.md

    - Select "Add Python to PATH"
    - Make sure pip is included in the installation
 2. Open Rocket League
+3. Download or clone this repository
-3. Double click on run-gui.bat
+3. In the files from the previous step, find and double click on run-gui.bat
 4. Click the 'Run' button

 ## Changing the bot